meowyih/godot_openvdb_texture3d/README.md

 * The code assumes the input VDB file contains both 'density' and 'flames' grid.
 * The code assumes the input VDB file contains 'file_bbox_max' metadata, which is Vec3i type.
 If you export the VDB from Embergen, then it is not a problem.
 Otherwise you might need to calculate the simulation bounary by yourself.
+* The code assumes the Z-axis boundary is from 0 to file_ffbox_max.z().
+It is neither efficiency nor correct depends on how you export.
+Check the comment in code if you need to change it.
 * The output file use 24 bits/pixel BMP format.
 For each pixel, the RED value is density and the GREEN is flames.
 Since each data has only one byte length, it is imprecise.
 Check the comment inside *cpp_tool/main.cpp* if you need high precise value.
 * Godot Texture3D uses single BMP to represents 3D data.
 In order to do that, it slices one image just like 2D animation sprites.
 The maximum slice is H:256 V:256.
 In other words, if the maximum high of youe VDB model is larger than 65,535, it causes problem in Godot.